prathamesh-sonpatki/o11y-wiki/README.md

 ### Telegraf

-Telegraf is a plugin-driven agent for collecting and reporting metrics data from various sources.
+[Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is a server-based agent for collecting and sending all metrics and events from various data sources.
+It provides plugins for input, process, aggregate and output functions of telemetry data.

 ## U